Amityash99/project2/README.md

 # NEW PROJECT

-This project was created from local system.
+This project was created from local system.clear

+this project created by amit kumar.